openstack-archive/interop/HACKING.rst

      demonstrate the reason a new flag type is needed.
   #.
 The DefCore committee will discuss and consider the flagging proposal as
      well as the proposed new reason.
 They may accept or decline either proposal.
-- [D311] Once a test has been flaged, it will remain flagged for that Guideline.
+- [D311] Once a test has been flagged, it will remain flagged for that Guideline.
 - [D312] When a new guideline is proposed for Board approval, no flagged tests will be included in the guideline.
 Flags will be added in subsequent patches.